loggy01/EBV-transcript-variation-pipeline/README.md

 ## full_length_transcript_identification.r

 ### Purpose
-To separate each of one or more EBV long-read RNA-seq headerless SAM files into four output SAM files with the following content:
+To separate each of one or more EBV long-read RNA-seq headerless SAM files into four output SAM files with the following content respectively:
 1. Full length transcripts
 2. 3' intact transcripts
 3. 5' intact transcripts